holzschu/ios_system/README.md

 ```
 link with the `ios_system.framework`, and your calls to `system()` will be handled by this framework.

 The commands available are defined in `ios_system.m`.
-They are configurable through a series of `#define`.
+They are dynamically loaded at run-time, and released after execution.
+They are configurable by changing the dynamic libraries embedded into the app.

 There are, first, shell commands (`ls`, `cp`, `rm`...), archive commands (`curl`, `scp`, `sftp`, `tar`, `gzip`, `compress`...) plus a few interpreted languages (`python`, `lua`, `TeX`).
 Scripts written in one of the interpreted languages are also executed, if they are in the `$PATH`.

-For each set of commands, we need to provide the associated framework.
-Frameworks for small commands are in this project.
-Frameworks for interpreted languages are larger, and available separately: [python](https://github.com/holzschu/python_ios), [lua](https://github.com/holzschu/lua_ios) and [TeX](https://github.com/holzschu/lib-tex).
+For each set of commands, we need to provide the corresponding dynamic library.
+Libraries for small commands are in this project.
+Library or Frameworks for interpreted languages are larger, and available separately: [python](https://github.com/holzschu/python_ios), [lua](https://github.com/holzschu/lua_ios) and [TeX](https://github.com/holzschu/lib-tex).
 Some commands (`curl`, `python`) require `OpenSSH` and `libssl2`, which you will have to download and compile separately.

 This `ios_system` framework has been successfully ported into two shells, [Blink](https://github.com/holzschu/blink) and [Terminal](https://github.com/louisdh/terminal) and into an editor, [iVim](https://github.com/holzschu/iVim).
 Each time, it provides a Unix look-and-feel (well, mostly feel).